 Do you plan to send one notification in a week or 5 notifications in a day?
 Think before you make a decision.
 You can not send so few notifications that they forget about your app and yet you cannot send too many lest your audience will get annoyed.

 In fact, according to Appiterate Survey, 71% of people uninstall an app because they find the notifications too annoying.
 Yes, users can mute the notifications but most users do not think twice because you have already made them impatient.

-You need to strike a balance between the number and notification type.
+You need to maintain balance between the frequency and type of notifications sent.
+To accomplish this, when determining the appropriate mix of push notifications and in-app notifications, you should consider the target audience and the ideal user journey.
 Error messages, feature updates, new schemes are important.
 New blog, small UI updates are not so necessary to be notified.